 Interact with Dr. King!
 Show your students video clips and audio recordings of him.
 Let them experience the dynamic leader and orator he was instead of a one-dimensional worksheet.
 Try beautifully illustrated books like the ones recommended by Black Children’s Books and Authors.
 If you can find books that come with an audio CD featuring King, students can listen along to his words.

 King’s words are powerful and full of symbolism and imagery—another way into his messages.
 Teach a lesson on figurative language and do a close reading of one of his speeches.
 Parse out pieces of the text to your students and have them analyze the meanings, look up places he may reference, and encourage them to come to their own conclusions about his language choices.

 King’s life and legacy are dynamic and complex.
 As you prepare to honor him this month, next month and beyond, take the time to place his life and legacy in the context of the civil rights movement at large.
 Doing so will allow your students to see King and the movement beyond the most famous words and images.
 It will also set the stage for more robust teaching about the civil rights movement, which relied on thousands of foot soldiers too often obscured by a narrative that focuses exclusively on King.

 For more ideas about how to teach the civil rights movement, explore our Teaching the Movement resources.

-Mascareñaz is a teaching and learning specialist for Teaching Tolerance.
+Mascareñaz is the director of Equity Affairs for Wake County Public Schools and a former teaching and learning specialist for Teaching Tolerance.